timolek/D2D-Docker/README.md

 The .rdf files of the website are placed into a directory called data which is used as a volume by the docker-compose file.

 When everything is running with docker-compose up, the website can be found on localhost:8000/web/

+This repository contains a helloworld example in the data folder in which the website data should be found according to the docker-compose file.